stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 axis        | yes       | no            | value         | mouse wheel, controller axis                      |
 boolean     | no        | no            | boolean       | window                                            |

-Where _name_ specifies whether the event has a name parameter and _parameterized_ indicates an event that has multiple values, e.g. keyboard key names.
+Where _name_ specifies whether the event has a specific name property and _parameterized_ indicates an event that has multiple values, e.g. keyboard key names.

 ### Framework